twistedfall/opencv-rust/README.md

    Be sure to import ```use opencv::prelude::*;```.
 The crate contains a lot of traits that need to be imported first.

-   Also check that if you're using a contrib module that the `contrib` feature is enabled for the crate.

 4. On Windows, you're getting the `(exit code: 0xc0000135, STATUS_DLL_NOT_FOUND)` error when running the compiled binary.